Last updated on October 21st, 2020 at 04:24 am

 The toggle switch should function as an on and off selector.
 With the set-up, you should have enough power running to the lighting, without it being a safety hazard.

 The great thing about LED strip lights is that they are incredibly versatile, so if you have a different setup in mind, you can still follow the basic steps above and alter them where necessary to fit the application you have in mind.
-Strip are ideal for use in various areas and rooms around the home, not just the kitchen, and can also be used in the garage, your car and even in more commercial and business settings.
+Strips are ideal for use in various areas and rooms around the home, not just the kitchen, and can also be used in the garage, your car and even in more commercial and business settings.